rgeoghegan/ocaml-redis/README.md

 ----

  * Docs
     * Ocaml docs for all functions
     * Document testing, both unit tests and smoke tests
+ * Library changes/bug fixes
      * Define zset type
      * Test with redis-1.2.5
      * quit should close connection too
+     * zrange and zrevrange should have with_scores option that returns (value, score) list
+     * define RedisError exception for receiving errors from redis
+     * sdiff should have first set to make difference of as explicit argument
  * Move away from Rake and use Ocaml Make

  * Implement all missing keywords from 1.2.4: